raspberrypilearning/recruiting-mentors/en/step_4.md

 --- /collapse ---

-We recommend that Dojos set up at least one social media account to use for promoting your Dojo sessions and finding volunteers and supporters.
+We recommend that community clubs set up at least one social media account to use for promoting your club sessions and finding volunteers and supporters.

 --- collapse ---